|

 -

-Since the book, "Life After Life" (1976), was published, many other books and hundreds of professional journal articles have appeared in print on near-death experiences.
-Scientists, physicians, and others have explained the phenomenon in terms of anoxia, the influence of medications, or a maneuver of dying brains to protect us from a rapid approaching reality of death.
-On the other hand, scientists, physicians (including neurologists and cardiologists), clergy, and many common, rational people have made extraordinary claims about their own experiences.
-This course will explore the phenomenon in terms of examining personal accounts and current research.
-Course will include PowerPoint presentations, lectures, and discussion.
+Since Raymond Moody's book, Life After Life (1976), was published many other books and hundreds of professional journal articles have appeared in print on the topic of neardeath experiences.
+Scientists, physicians, and others have explained the phenomenon in terms of anoxia, the influence of medications, or a maneuver of dying brains to distract us from a rapid approaching death.
+On the other hand, clergy, other professionals, and common people have related remarkable stories about their near-death episodes.
+This course will explore the phenomenon in terms of examining historic and current research with PowerPoint presentations, lectures, and discussion.

 |